Web Design Blog

 Learn to Code

-Jobs in Tech – A Breakdown of the Different Categories
+Tech Jobs – A Breakdown of the Different Categories

-Maybe you’re unhappy in your current situation and you’re looking to make a career change.
-Maybe you got laid off because of Covid or for some other reason.
-You know that tech jobs are in demand but you don’t fully understand what it means to become a software engineer.
-You didn’t get a computer science degree in college, so now you’re interested in dev bootcamps (maybe even bootcamps that have guaranteed job placement rates).
-This way, you don’t have to go back to school for four years just to land another job.
-You’re driven, determined, and able to learn things quickly – so how hard can learning how to code actually be?
+You’ve probably heard that tech jobs are in demand but you don’t fully understand what it means to become a software engineer.
+If you don’t have a computer science degree, you’ll probably become interested in dev bootcamps – maybe even bootcamps that have guaranteed job placement rates 😉 This way, you don’t have to go back to school for four years just to land another job.
+If you’re driven, determined, and able to learn things quickly, stay tuned.

-As someone who focused on graphic design mainly in college, I was naturally drawn towards frontend development when I began my journey into code.
+As someone who majored in graphic design, I was naturally drawn towards frontend development when I began my journey into code.
 I thought that if I had a basic understanding of HTML, CSS, and JavaScript, and if I could solve your basic algorithm challenges on Codewars or HackerRank, then I’d be able to land a job as a frontend engineer.
 And being a frontend engineer meant that I would design what a website looks like – right?

-That’s why first and foremost, I think that it’s important to understand what the current job market looks like for developers.
+Not quite.
+That’s why first and foremost, it’s important to understand what the current job market looks like for developers.
 What jobs are out there?

 Frontend Engineer